Surgical Intervention To Keep You Safe

 Risk factors for both melanoma and non-melanoma skin cancer include:

-Ultraviolet (UV) Radiation: Sun exposure is a significant contributing factor to the development
+- Ultraviolet (UV) Radiation: Sun exposure is a significant contributing factor to the development of skin cancer.

 Risk factors specific to melanoma skin cancers include:

 - Moles: moles are essentially benign (non-cancerous) tumors and are generally not a cause for concern; however, certain types do pose an increased risk of developing into melanoma cancer.